Photo by Tom Parkes

 Abstract your AI integrations.
 Today's best model is next month's commodity.
 Today's cutting-edge architecture is next quarter's anti-pattern.
 Maintain the flexibility to adopt improvements as they emerge.

-This transformation doesn't happen overnight.
-Start with one domain.
-One new feature or one problematic legacy component.
+This transformation can't happen overnight.
+A practical way to get started is to begin with one domain, one new feature, or one problematic legacy component.

 Then expand.
 Domain by domain, system by system.
 Small teams working on focused areas, each building on specifications.
 Each regenerating as better technologies emerge.

-The question isn't whether AI will transform your business.
+The question is not whether AI will fundamentally transform your business.
 It will.
 The question is whether your software can adapt fast enough to harness each wave of capability as it arrives.

-Build systems humble enough to adapt.
+Build systems nimble enough to adapt.
 Treat specifications as your durable intellectual property.
-Generate implementations as temporary artifacts.
-Structure knowledge for AI reasoning.

 The future belongs to companies that can adapt faster than the future changes.